EricThomson/PySideSummer/README.md

 3. Replace `from PyQt4.QtCore import *`-type imports with `from PySide import QtGui`-type imports.

+4. Replace 'super' with explicit base class (this is largely a matter of taste).

+5. Replace `Qt.escape()`, which is deprecated, with `xml.sax.saxutils.escape()`.

-4. Heavy annotations include comments, but also links to relevant documentation.
-When possible, we link to PySide documentation, but sometimes we have to go with Qt because PySide documentation is way behind.
-Also, comments mention when something has become obsolete or deprecated.
-If we are missing any such cases, please let us know.
-In annotating, I followed the rule that if something wasn't obvious, and wasn't explained in depth in Summerfield's book, then provide enough context and explanation to help future me up to speed.
+6. Heavy annotations include comments in code, but also each chapter contains a _README_ file, and most chapters contain a _usefulStuff_ file with curated exerpts from PySide documentation and other relevant recources.
+When possible, we link to PySide documentation, but sometimes we have to go with Qt because PySide documentation lags Qt so much.

-5. Replace 'super' with explicit base class (this is largely a matter of taste).

-6. Replace `Qt.escape()`, which is deprecated, with `xml.sax.saxutils.escape()`.

 ###LICENSE
 PySideSummer is under the GPL license (http://www.gnu.org/copyleft/gpl.html)

 ####To Do:
-1. Chapter 8 [translation complete; finishing exercise]
+1. Chapter 9 [translation underway]
-5. Chapter 9
 6. Chapter 10
 7. Chapter 11
 8. Chapter 12